 - is for the payment of rates, taxes or maintenance of property that is owned by the SDT and used for the beneficiary’s accommodation, or leased at market value and the rent is used for the beneficiary’s benefit

 The SDT cannot be used to pay an immediate family member for providing care to the beneficiary or to purchase or lease property from an immediate family member.

 The SDT can spend up to $12,2501 per financial year on discretionary items not related to the beneficiary’s care and accommodation needs, provided it is for the benefit of the beneficiary.
 Discretionary spending can include items relating to the beneficiary’s health, wellbeing, recreation, independence and social inclusion.

 Technically there is no limit on the value of assets that can be held by an SDT.
 However in practice the primary purpose requirements (outlined previously) may limit access to funds within the SDT.

-To avoid these types of access issues a separate trust (eg discretionary trust) may be established for the funds above the asset test exemption limit (currently $669,750).
+To avoid these types of access issues a separate trust (eg discretionary trust) may be preferable for the funds above the asset test exemption limit (currently $681,750).

 - Only ‘immediate family members’ can make use of the gifting concessions.
 Immediate family members include parents (including adoptive and step parents), legal guardians, grandparents and brothers and sisters (including adoptive, step and half siblings).